The Fixed Assets Section of the Balance Sheet

 Total Assets $ZZZ,ZZZ

 Although more complicated in nature, notice how the reader of this information can better understand the company’s overall business divisions.
-This is not commonly used, but for those small capital-intensive operations such as site developers or contractors, you can break out your columns into the respective areas of earnings (road construction, real estate development, or marine operations).
+This is not commonly used, but for those small capital-intensive operations, such as site developers or contractors, you can break out your columns into the respective areas of earnings (road construction, real estate development, or marine operations).

 A common misunderstanding for small business owners is that they believe their balance sheet has to conform to some standard.
 The truth is that the small business owner can prepare his balance sheet in any format he desires so long as it conforms to Generally Accepted Accounting Principles.
 The formats above are well within those guidelines.
 The only drawback to the above is how ‘busy’ it looks.
-Unless the reader was acutely aware of the company’s operations, they may find this format too difficult to understand.
+Unless the reader is acutely aware of the company’s operations, they may find this format too difficult to understand.
 The preparer could sum the two divisions or use one line to represent real estate.
 To help the reader better understand the details, the preparer of the report could use notes in a separate sheet of information to assist the reader in understanding the information provided.

 Notes to Financial Statements

 In addition to a more detailed format, the notes section should provide a more comprehensive report related to the accumulated depreciation line of the ‘Fixed Assets’ section of the balance sheet.
 Readers of such information will want to know the depreciation cycle(s) (straight line or some other format) and the associated remaining life expectancy of each of the groups of ‘Assets’.
-For a more thorough understanding of the concept of depreciation used in business, please read the following article: Depreciation – This is Weird Accounting .

 The following is an example of a notes section related to fixed assets for the University of Virginia: